Want to listen to this post in audio? This is a BlogCast! Download this episode on iTunes.

 Is it possible to lose 8 pounds and then gain 8 pounds right back and be in a stand still?
 The same question can be applied to smaller amounts like 5 pounds or 3 pounds.
 How can this be?

-This is one of my most asked questions via email or on the forums.
+This is one of my most asked questions via email.
 Directly or indirectly, this is an important topic for most people but especially for women.
 Women are more concerned with physical number changes and less likely to have successful recomps without very specific attention.
 Though most fitness professionals will not tell you this, body recomposition is much harder for women than it is for men.
 This is taking into account both physical limitations and mental challenges.
 The scale always has been and always will be hugely important to women.
 As I discussed in the two part series, “The Science of Scale Fluctuations (Part 1 and Part 2),” there are many reasons for an erratic or frozen scale.
 I encourage you to read those articles.

 Still, that doesn’t fully answer the question.
 Let’s dive into more detail or in this case, a scenario.